 Please note that the practicability of the itineraries in a mountain environment is strictly linked to the contingent conditions and it is therefore influenced by natural phenomena, environmental changes and weather conditions.
 For this reason, the information contained in this page may have changed.
 Before leaving for a tour, make sure the path you will approach is still accessible by contacting the owner of the mountain hut, the alpine guides or the visitor centres of the nature parks, the info offices of the local tourist board.

 Tips and hints

-ParkingSeveral parking lots are available near the middle school.
+ParkingMany parking lots are available around the starting point.

 Author’s map recommendations

 Recommended maps for this region:

 What do I need to bring on my bike tour?

 - An adequate water supply according to your needs (considering temperature, possibility of refuelling and duration of the route)